-The enforcement of the instructions must be done in light of the special circumstances surrounding every vote.
-It may be necessary to deviate from these instructions, so long as it serves the fundamental long-term interest of securityholders of the Fund.
+Although RGP Investments will generally vote in accordance with the principles set out in the Proxy Voting Policy, in certain circumstances it may decide that, in the best interests of its securityholders, it is preferable either to abstain from voting or not to vote as set out in these guidelines.
+In such circumstances, RGP Investments will be required to document the reasons why it chose not to vote in accordance with the instructions set out in the Proxy Voting Policy.
+Indeed, the enforcement of the instructions must be done in light of the special circumstances surrounding every vote.
+It may be necessary to deviate from these instructions, so long as it serves the fundamental long-term interest of securityholders of the Securityholders of the Fund.
 Above all, RGP Investments will always vote based on the fundamental long-term interests of the securityholders of the Fund.

 In addition, RGP Investments has retained Groupe Investissement Responsable Inc. ("GIR") to assist with the exercise of the voting rights attached to securities held in the Funds' portfolios.
 GIR receives all proxy materials and formulates voting recommendations in accordance with the Proxy Voting Policy.
-The voting recommendations are conveyed to the Fund' manager, which analyzes the voting recommendation having regard to the Proxy Voting Policy and the issuer's particular situation and which makes the final voting decision.
+The voting recommendations are conveyed to the Funds' Manager, which analyzes the voting recommendation having regard to the Proxy Voting Policy and the issuer's particular situation and which makes the final voting decision.
 This decision is then conveyed to the issuer via GIR.
 GIR provides the manager with records of all votes.